Harness Selection – Every dog is unique!

 The first thing to consider is what type of sports you will be doing with your dog?

-The Non-stop Half Harness is pictured below – the perfect multi sport harness, for walking, canicross and even bikejoring.
+The Non-stop Line Harness is pictured below and is the perfect multi sport harness, for walking, canicross and even bikejoring.

 If you are going to be running with your dog (canicross) then the harness needs to be designed to allow your dog to pull you along with no restriction on breathing or natural movement, the aim of the harness is to capture the dogs’ running power and allow the dog to pull you along through a bungee line (the line must always have this element of bungee to prevent jarring injuries).

-The same is true of biking with your dog (bikejor), scootering (your dog pulls your scooter and you help by ‘scooting’) and mushing (pulling a three wheeled rig which you stand on).
-The harnesses used for these activities need to be fit for purpose and so it is not worthwhile selecting a walking harness for these purposes.
+The same is true of biking with your dog (bikejor), scootering (your dog pulls your scooter and you help by ‘scooting’) and dry land mushing (pulling a three wheeled rig which you stand on).
+The harnesses used for these activities need to be fit for purpose and so it is not worthwhile settling for a walking harness for these purposes.
 Every harness we stock is designed to be multi-functional and in most cases can be used for walking in addition to the dog sports.

-So if you have decided what sports you are taking part in and have decided if you need a pulling harness or not (I have made some suggestions for walking harnesses and multi-use harnesses above) the next thing to look at is your line height.
-This is very important because it can affect how the harness was designed to be used.
+So if you have decided what sports you are taking part in and have decided if you need a pulling harness or not (I have made some suggestions for walking harnesses and multi-use harnesses above) the next thing to look at is how hard your dog is going to pulling you as we always recommend a longer style harness for dogs who are always out front pulling hard.

-Pictured below is the Dragrattan x-back harness, a traditional design but be careful of your line angle
+Pictured below is the Dragrattan x-back harness, a traditional design of harness, used for a variety of dog sports

 Pictured below is the Zero DC Euro Long Harness, a great multi-purpose harness for dogs who pull strongly

 I have used the Zero DC Euro Long Harness on my Sprollie because when he runs he ‘bounds’ along and his back when running is much more mobile than my other dogs’ backs when they run.
-Anything which directed his pulling power along the top of his back could potentially hinder his natural movement.
+Anything which directed his pulling power along the top of his back, such as a shorter style harness, could potentially hinder his natural movement.

 Pictured below is the Zero DC Euro Short Harness, great for both pulling and non-pulling dogs